 Based on this, is there anyone who thinks that Wakefield was wronged?
 Or that he’s right about vaccines and autism?
 Anyone?

 If there is any doubt in your mind, the overwhelming scientific consensus is that vaccines are absolutely unrelated to autism spectrum disorders.
-Even if you believe Wakefield, which you shouldn’t, and maybe the CDC mishandled or misinterpreted data, it does not indicate a conspiracy to do so.
+Even if you believe Wakefield, which you shouldn’t, and maybe the CDC mishandled or misinterpreted data, which it hasn’t, it does not indicate a conspiracy of any sort.
 And there are still hundreds of other studies that still show no link between vaccines and autism.

 As I’ve said so many times, the only thing that matters in science and medicine is evidence.
-High quality evidence published and repeated over and over again.
+High-quality evidence published and repeated over and over again – that is the standard.
 A “documentary” film, partially presented by one of the great scientific fraudsters of our time, does not qualify as evidence.
 No, Vaxxed and evidence have nothing in common except for a few letters.

 This film was nothing more than a pathetic and cynical attempt by Wakefield and his minions to paint a picture that he’s right and the rest of the scientific community is wrong.
 Well, unless you have a closed mind or no critical thinking skills, there is nothing in this film that would make you think that vaccines do anything but prevent deadly diseases.

 I’m almost done.
 But there’s one more character in this Vaxxed review.